thaliproject/postcardapp/readme.md

 ### Using logcat

 The easiest way in my opinion to use logcat, especially given that there are two devices involved, is to use Android Studio and its logcat viewer.
 But for masochists out there you can also use logcat via adb.
 But you have to specify which device you want to get your logcat output from.
 So first run `adb devices` to get a list of your attached devices.
 Then issue `adb -s [id] logcat` where [id] is the device ID you got from `adb devices`.

+### Code of Conduct
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.